Illinois nonprofits hope mentors and real-world projects will improve diversity in STEM classes

 Echoing Russell and Issen, ISTC president and CEO Mark Harris emphasized, “There’s a disconnect between students and their perceptions of what a STEM job is and what the people who do STEM jobs look like.”
 Namely, students believe that STEM means working at NASA, but don’t think of companies like Google or Facebook

-That’s why ITSC worked with Microsoft to create partnerships with three high schools.
+That’s why ISTC worked with Microsoft to create partnerships with three high schools.
 As part of the STEM Challenge, students were asked to solve artificial intelligence-related problems for Microsoft, which deepened their understanding of tech while also opening possibilities for careers in the future.

 As Harris put it, “[Students] are used to having a teacher at the front of the classroom and an answer in the back of the book, but I think through problem-based learning, students have a whole new shift in what it means to learn.
 In this case, when they are presented with a complex, very interdisciplinary, real-world problem, there’s a light that goes on.”

 The companies that participate in the program get the unique advantage of accessing the next generation of talent and planting the seeds of interest in what they do.
-ITSC works not just in urban communities, but also in rural areas of Illinois that may not even have broadband access.
+ISTC works not just in urban communities, but also in rural areas of Illinois that may not even have broadband access.

 “We’re blessed that in addition to collecting the data, our mission is to try to impact [the numbers] through advocacy and programmatic activities.
 We are going to continue to be intentional about serving urban underserved areas as well as rural areas … to grow the research and tech community in Illinois.”